 There is one original meaning that the author had in mind when they were writing scriptures.
 This is the interpretation we are searching for.

 It’s also very important to look at the text objectively at this point.
 If we read a certain passage of scripture with an attitude that we already know what it means, we may miss a deeper concept the Lord wants to show us.
 So try and read the scriptures with fresh eyes.

-3. Application that Leads to Transformation (What Does it Mean to Me?)
+3. Application (What Does it Mean to Me?)

 Once we gain a clear understanding of the meaning of the scripture, we should then prayerfully consider how the Lord would have us apply that Truth to our lives.